moneroexamples/memory-pool/README.md

 // member variable.
 I use modified daemon with few extra
 // bits and peaces here and there.
 One of them is
 // tx_blob in cryptonote::tx_info structure
+// thus I check if I run my version, or just
+// generic one like most ppl will.
 DEFINE_MEMBER_CHECKER(tx_blob);

 int main(int ac, const char* av[]) {